Ansonia, Connecticut: Transportation

 Ansonia is a station stop on the Waterbury Branch of the Metropolitan Transit Authority's Metro-North Railroad system.
-Trains on the Waterbury Branch run from Waterbury in the north to Bridgeport in the south, allowing Ansonia residents access to [New York City via transfer to the main line at Bridgeport.
+Trains on the Waterbury Branch run from Waterbury in the north to Bridgeport in the south, allowing Ansonia residents access to New York City via transfer to the main line at Bridgeport.
 Travel time from Ansonia to Grand Central Terminal in New York City is approximately two hours.

 Bus

-Ansonia is also served by buses of the F route of Connecticut Transit New Haven, connecting the city to New Haven.
+Ansonia is also served by buses of the 255 route of Connecticut Transit New Haven, connecting the city to New Haven.

 Public safety

 Ansonia is protected by three municipal public safety agencies.
 It operates an Office of Emergency Management-based out of City Hall and the A.R.M.S building on West Main Street.

 Police department

 The Ansonia Police Department was founded around 1880 when Ansonia was a borough in the Town of Derby and Daniel Hayes was appointed the first police chief of the department.
 Chief Hayes died in 1882 after he succumbed to his injuries day after when he was shot while making an arrest.

 The Police Department has 42 sworn officers and 12 civilian personnel.
 The Police Department is split between the patrol and detective divisions.
 The Police Department headquarters is located in the renovated former headquarters of the Farrel Corporation on Main Street.